Horizon Europe

 The Department of Financial Planning and Control (D 5.3) provides statistical data on the development of the gender balance at various qualification levels as well as among the staff.
 This data is then published in the university management’s accountability reports, in the Gender Equality Framework Plan and in the corresponding interim reports as well as in the accountability reports of the Central Equal Opportunities Commissioner.
 University management reviews the gender quotas, which are the most important indicator of the development of the gender balance among professors, during its annual monitoring.

-Current gender quotas at HHU
+Appoinment regulations including current gender quotas at HHU (PDF download)

 Department of Financial Planning and Control (intranet only)

-accountability reports of the Central Equal Opportunities Commissioner
+Accountability reports of the Central Equal Opportunities Commissioner

-interim reports on the Gender Equality Framework Plan
+Gender Equality Framework Plan 2024-2028

 Measures for employees and students with family responsibilities

-HHU’s Family Support Centre is an advice and mediation centre for students and employees of the university and university hospitals wishing to reconcile family life with a career or studies.
+HHU’s Family Support Centre is an advice and mediation centre for students and employees of the university wishing to reconcile family life with a career or studies.
 The Family Support Centre’s services include extensive advisory services along with holiday camps for the children of employees and students three times a year.

 In addition to many permanent measures, which were introduced following an audit of HHU’s family-friendliness, the Central Equal Opportunities Commissioner has set up various support services on campus for people with childcare responsibilities.
 The FamilyFund that supports young female academics was also developed as part of the Professorinnenprogramm III of the German Federal Ministry of Education and Research, which aims to encourage more women to pursue a career in academia.